Jakob Löhnertz

 Why I built it

-Traditional coupling metrics (afferent/efferent coupling, instability, etc.) only capture explicit structural relationships.
+Traditional coupling metrics (static, dynamic) only capture explicit structural relationships.
 But codebases also have semantic relationships – classes that should probably be in the same module because they deal with related concepts, even if they don’t directly depend on each other.

 I built this library to explore whether NLP techniques could identify these hidden relationships.
 Turns out they can, and it’s quite useful for things like microservice decomposition or validating module boundaries.